Helsinki in 24 Hours

 A Rainy Stroll thru Helsinki

-I hoped to book a 5pm or 6pm ferry but the only options were 4pm or 8pm, so I booked the 4pm.
-That left me about 6 hours to see the rest of Helsinki.
+I hoped to book a 5pm or 6pm ferry but the only options are 4pm or 8pm, so I book the 4pm.
+That leaves me about 6 hours to see the rest of Helsinki.

-From the ferry terminal, I went next door to the Kauppahalli central market to see what a Finnish market had to offer and to get some breakfast.
+From the ferry terminal, I head next door to the Kauppahalli central market to see what a Finnish market has to offer.
+And to get some breakfast.

-The harbor is bursting with yachts and sailboats (none of which were sailing on a lousy day like today) and it made for a beautiful view against the colorful buildings lining the shore.
+The harbor is bursting with yachts and sailboats, none of which are sailing on a lousy day like today.
+But it makes for a beautiful view against the colorful buildings lining the shore.